cisco/lal-build-manager/README.md

 A dependency manager built around artifactory and docker.
 See the [spec](./SPEC.md) for background information.

 ## Prerequisites
-You need [docker](https://docs.docker.com/engine/installation/linux/) (minimum version 1.10), register an account with your username, then get someone to add the necessary credentials to your account.
+You need [docker](https://docs.docker.com/engine/installation/linux/) (minimum version 1.10), register an account with your username, then get someone to add the necessary credentials to your account on dockerhub.

-You will need access to the [edonusdevelopers group](https://hub.docker.com/r/edonusdevelopers/), and you need to have called `docker login` on the command line as well.
+In particular, your account will need access to the images in the [relevant config file](https://sqbu-github.cisco.com/Edonus/lal/tree/master/configs), and you need to have called `docker login` on the command line with this account.

 ## Installation
 Two ways to install, depending on whether you can be bothered to run the rust install script: